Brazil's crusading justice Moraes ratchets up fight with global tech giants

 "The big tech platforms have been challenged and they will be penalized.
 They will be held accountable, to guarantee the voter's freedom to vote," Moraes told judges and public servants studying electoral law, without naming any specific firms.

-Shortly after his speech, Moraes threatened to suspend and fine messaging app Telegram nationwide unless it complied with an order to remove criticism it had made on its platform about a major bill seeking to control the spread of disinformation online.
+Shortly after his speech, Moraes threatened to suspend and fine messaging app Telegram nationwide unless it complied with an order to remove criticism it had made on its platform about a proposed internet regulation bill seeking to control the spread of disinformation online.

 Telegram subsequently took down the message, saying in a statement that the Supreme Court had ordered it to tell users that its message had "distorted" the debate in "an attempt to induce and instigate users to coerce lawmakers."